The Segelfoss Novels:

 Peter Marchant

-The novels were Hamsun's criticism of modern times, depicting the fall of the landed gentry and the rise of the working class, and were the first of his works devoted to social issues.
-Monika Zagar, writing in Knut Hamsun: The Dark Side of Literary Brilliance (2009), described them as "much more than dry social analysis; indeed, they investigate, in rich novelistic form, the propagation and survival of a family."
+The novels mark Hamsun's first sustained engagement with social issues and modernity.
+Set against a Norwegian society in transition, they chart the decline of the landed gentry and the emergence of a new working class.
+Yet these novels are far from programmatic social critique.
+As Monika Žagar observes in Knut Hamsun: The Dark Side of Literary Brilliance (2009), they are "much more than dry social analysis; indeed, they investigate, in rich novelistic form, the propagation and survival of a family."

 "Hamsun's art at its best"